lambdamachine/rfc/common-lambda.md

 ### Abstract syntax tree

 Syntax of _common Λ_ expressions can be represented by an abstract tree with only three types of leafs - **variable**, **abstraction**, and **application**, as defined in our [formal definition of _Λ-calculus_](./lambda-calculus#formal-definition).
-We can define Λ-expression set as a union:
+We can define Λ-expression set as the following union:

 ```
-Λ = Variable ∪ Abstraction ∪ Application
+Λ = Variables ∪ Abstractions ∪ Applications
 ```

-#### Variable

-Stating the obvious, a variable is a set of one element - a `name`.
-Theoretically, anything can be a variable, thus we can describe it:
+Now, any variable is a set of one element - a `name`.
+Theoretically, anything can be a variable name, thus we can describe it:

 ```
 Variable = {
   name ∈ ∞
+}

+Variables = {
+  Variable,
+  ...
 }
 ```